masoud-bahrami/HATEOAS.Net/README.md

 REST Architecture lets you rich http responses using hypermedia links to gives the REST client chances to dynamically travers provided services using this links.

 ------
- **HATEOAS.Net** solution contains some implementations of HATEOAS in C#  based on different specifications.
+ **HATEOAS.Net** contains some implementations of HATEOAS in C#  based on different specifications.